 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Responsibilities of Pharmacy Techs
+The Duties of a Pharmacy Technician

 - Welcome and assist customers with medications and other questions

-- Dispense prescription medications under pharmacist supervision
+- Dispense prescription medicines under pharmacist direction

 - Contact customers when their medications are ready for pick-up